topquark22/morseR24/README.md

 ## Hardware requirements

-This project uses the Arduino Nano V3, or a compatible board with integrated nRF24L01 radio.
+This project was developed using the Arduino Nano V3, and a compatible board with integrated nRF24L01 radio.
 Some other Arduuinos may work, but they must have analog input pin A7.
 So, for instance, a Uno won't work.

 ## Software requirements